 Lattes are much easier to make at home.
 If you have a way of making espresso, such as an espresso machine or a Moka pot, all you need is hot milk.
 The milk can just be heated on the stovetop or in the microwave.
 If you have a frother, that is perfect for making a latte.
 Frothers do tend to make a lot of foam, though.
 Too much foam and you’ll have a cappuccino instead, but you probably wouldn’t complain.

 Making a flat white at home is different and unfortunately not as easy as a latte, though it is still possible.
 A milk steam wand is the best way to get microfoam for a flat white.
 Frothers tend to make too many big bubbles for good microfoam.
 Milk steam wands are on some models of espresso machines you can buy for home use.
 If you’re lucky enough to have one of these, you can make a flat white!
 Be sure to invest in a good milk steaming pitcher to help you pour accurately, and so you can practice latte art.

+So what’s the key to the great flat white vs latte debate?
 The flat white and latte are different because of the technique used to make them and the amount of milk.
 Lattes are simpler to make at home and have a little bit more milk.
 Flat whites have a pouring technique that makes them stand out, and they have less milk, giving them a stronger coffee flavor.
 Now that you’re more familiar with the flat white, hopefully, you’ll try one next time you visit your local coffee shop.